yangsrc/pool-dataset/README.md

 # Introduction

-The data set in our paper **Characterizing Ethereum's Mining Power Decentralization at a Deeper Level** is available here.
+The data set in our paper **Characterizing Ethereum's Mining Power Decentralization at a Deeper Level(Accepted by [INFOCOM 2021](https://infocom2021.ieee-infocom.org/accepted-paper-list-main-conference))** is available here.

 In Ethereum's Proof-of-Work(POW) consensus protocol, mining pools and solo miners receive <b>rewards(ethers)</b> from the system, and pools distribute the rewards to pool participants based on their relative mining power contribution.

-We collect all reward payments to mining pools and participants in the first 8,300,000 blocks of Ethereum, from July 30, 2015 to August 6, 2019.
+We collect all reward payments to mining pools and participants in the first  9,847,646 blocks of Ethereum, from July 30, 2015 through April 10, 2020.

-The data set consists of four major parts: 1)all reward payments received by mining pools and solo miners from the protocol,  named as "<b>mining rewards</b>".
-2)  all reward payments received by pool participants from mining pools, named as "<b>pool rewards</b>".
+The data set consists of four major parts: 1)all reward payments received by mining pools and solo miners from the protocol,  named as <b>mining rewards</b>.
+2)  all reward payments received by pool participants from mining pools, named as <b>pool rewards</b>.
 3) mining pools' accounts identified from [Etherscan](<https://etherscan.io/stat/miner?range=7&blocktype=blocks>).
 4) pool participants' accounts verified through mining pool APIs.

 Here are related files you can download freely: